-Prerequisites: AS365, AS370, AS380 Aspects of breeding and genetics, fish management, financial management, economics, marketing, housing systems, and water management are presented in an integrated approach to provide a sound understanding of this aspect of aquaculture.
+Aspects of breeding and genetics, fish management, financial management, economics, marketing, housing systems, and water management are presented in an integrated approach to provide a sound understanding of this aspect of aquaculture.
 Management of finfish throughout the life cycle is presented.
-Fish farm structure, fish processing, and environmental impact are also discussed.